2007 Presidential Dollar Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 2007 - Present

-The Presidential Dollar program emerged from decades of failed attempts to circulate dollar coins in America.
-The Susan B. Anthony dollar confused users with its quarter-like appearance, while the 2000 Sacagawea dollar failed to gain traction despite its distinctive golden color.
+The Presidential Dollar program emerged after decades of failed attempts to circulate dollar coins.
+The Susan B. Anthony dollar was easily confused with the quarter, and the 2000 Sacagawea dollar never gained daily traction despite its golden color.

-Congress drew inspiration from the successful 50 State Quarters program, which generated billions in revenue and strong public interest.
-Senator John E. Sununu introduced the Presidential $1 Coin Act in May 2005 with bipartisan support, hoping changing designs would finally make Americans embrace dollar coins.
-President George W. Bush signed the legislation into law on December 22, 2005.
+Congress drew inspiration from the 50 State Quarters program, which generated an estimated $6.3 billion in seigniorage revenue and strong public interest.
+Senator John E. Sununu introduced S. 1047, the Presidential $1 Coin Act of 2005, on May 17, 2005 — with over 70 cosponsors.

-From 2012 onward, the Mint produced coins exclusively for collectors in limited quantities.
+In December 2011, Treasury Secretary Timothy Geithner suspended circulation production under Public Law 112-59.
+From 2012 onward, coins were produced only for collectors in limited quantities, with mintages dropping from over 100 million per issue to just 3–10 million.
 The series concluded in 2016 with Ronald Reagan, then briefly resumed in 2020 to honor George H.W.
-Bush following special legislation.
+Bush.

 Also Read: Top 40+ Most Valuable Presidential Dollar Coins Worth Money